bauer-alex/fuzzyclara/paper/paper.md

 characteristics of several tourist types, we use the fuzzy version with a membership exponent of $m = 1.5$.
-Based on the minimum average weighted dissimilarity, the elbow criterion (see \autoref{fig:modelEffects}) suggests the use of the solution with four different clusters.
+Based on the minimum average weighted dissimilarity, the elbow criterion (see \autoref{fig:modelEffects}) suggests the use of the solution with five different clusters.

 ![Elbow plot of clustering solutions with 1 to 10 clusters according to the minial average weighted distance.\label{fig:description}](figures/travel_elbow.png)